Pacers Will Pay Ellis More Than 100 NBA Players Will Make Next Season

 That means Ellis will make more money this season than over 100 NBA players.

-Ellis spent the final two seasons if his career in Indiana, but has also played for the Golden State Warriors, Milwaukee Bucks and Dallas Mavericks.
+Ellis spent the final two seasons of his career in Indiana, but has also played for the Golden State Warriors, Milwaukee Bucks and Dallas Mavericks.

 The best seasons of his career were in Golden State.